Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 - Large sessions (3,500+ grafts): 8+ hours

-How to Prepare for a FUT Hair Transplant Surgery
+How to Prepare for a FUT Hair Transplant Surgery?

 1-2 Weeks Before Surgery: Schedule a pre-op consultation to discuss medical history and expectations.
 Stop smoking and alcohol consumption to promote healing.
 Avoid blood-thinning medications and supplements (aspirin, ibuprofen, vitamin E, fish oil) as they increase bleeding risk.
 Stay hydrated and eat a balanced diet rich in vitamins and minerals.